Experimentally validated quantum-secure federated learning over a multi-user quantum network

-\textbf{Evaluation of the large-scale implementation of QuNetQFL.} The QuNetQFL framework is flexible, supporting both quantum and classical machine learning models.
+The QuNetQFL protocol is flexible, supporting both quantum and classical machine learning models.
 If quantum computational resources are unavailable on either the clients or server, classical models can be used, ensuring scalability while benefiting from quantum-secure communication at scale, particularly in quantum metropolitan area networks.

 To evaluate the scalability of QuNetQFL, we implemented it using the classical LeNet5 model ($61706$ parameters) and the MNIST dataset in an IID setting.
 The training set was equally divided among $200$ clients, each receiving $300$ instances randomly.
 In each aggregation round, the server randomly selected $5\%$ of the clients.
 The total number of rounds was set to $200$, and clients performed local training with $5$ local epochs, a batch size of $32$, and the Adam optimizer at a learning rate of $0.01$.
 Due to limitations in our ability to implement such scale quantum networks, we used pseudo-random numbers as masks instead of true quantum secret keys in this experiment to illustrate the impact of quantization on reducing quantum secret key costs in QuNetQFL.